MicrosoftDocs/OfficeDocs-Support/Outlook/Client/performance/performance-issues-if-too-many-items-or-folders.md

 ## Cause

 These problems may occur if you have a large number of folders or a large number of items in any single folder.
-There is no hard limit, but generally you will experience increasing performance issues as the number of items approaches 10,000 calendar items, 10,000 folders, or 100,000 mail items per folder.
+There is no hard limit, but generally you may experience increasing performance issues as the number of items approaches 10,000 calendar items, 10,000 folders, or 100,000 mail items per folder.
 Large numbers of recurring meetings, or long-lived recurring meetings can also have an outsized impact on performance.

 ## Resolution

 > [!IMPORTANT]
 > Follow the steps in this section carefully.
 Serious problems might occur if you modify the registry incorrectly.
 Before you modify it, [back up the registry for restoration](https://support.microsoft.com/help/322756) in case problems occur.

-If you have folders with a quantity of items approaching the quantities mentioned above, and stored in an Outlook data (.pst) file or an offline Outlook data (`.ost`) file, move items from the larger folders to separate or smaller folders in the same mailbox or data file.
-Optionally, if you have a Microsoft Exchange online archive, you can move items to that archive or create retention policies to automatically dispose of older items.

-If you have a quantity of calendar items approaching the quantities mentioned above, use any of the following methods to reduce the number of items that you have.
+### Resolutions for Calendar-Related Issues

+#### Managing the Growth of Exceptions

-It is also important to note that not all calendar items have equal impact on performance.
+Not all calendar items have equal impact on performance.
 One-time meetings have relatively low impact, whereas long-lived recurring meetings and particularly recurring meetings with changes to the subject, body, location, or time have more performance cost.
 You can address this higher cost by using Outlook options to set an end time or maximum recurrence count, and then by creating a new recurring meeting instead of extending the existing recurrence.

-### Method 1

-If you have enabled Online Archive Mailbox, archive items to the Online Archive Mailbox.

-### Method 2

-Apply a Retention Policy on the Calendar folder to delete older items from this folder.
-(For example: Any item that is not modified within one year moves to the Deleted Items folder.)

-### Method 3
+#### Activating Shared Calendar Improvements

+Activating the Shared Calendar Improvements option for primary calendar users and users with delegated access will improve performance.
+This improvement comes from the fact that calendar actions are sent directly to the server instead of having to be synchronized from local storage, and conflict resolution can be done more efficiently.

+#### Limiting the Sync Window

+Limiting the synchronization window used for calendar folders will reduce the number of items stored locally in your calendar folder(s) and can improve performance.

 In Sync Window Settings, adjust the number of months of data that are synced for the primary shared calendars.
 To do this, add the following registry keys.